European Projects: PEACE Programme and Erasmus+

 Contact us to find out about European projects or arrange a consultation to help you assess your organisations ability to participate in European Projects.

-The Rural Centre/ Eurolink is a partner in the following Erasmus+ projects.
+The Rural Centre/ Eurolink is coordinator or partner in the following Erasmus+ projects.

 The Euro-Youth MediaLab Project is a two year project funded through Erasmus+ Strategic Partnerships with partners from 10 EU regions.
 The project will work with young people to act as reporters to explore what citizenship means to them and then share it with youth from France, Bulgaria, Croatia, Finland, Italy, Lithuania, Slovakia, Spain and Sweden.